rust-lang/rustc-dev-guide/src/tests/compiletest.md

 In that case you can add `// EMIT_MIR_FOR_EACH_BIT_WIDTH` to your test, causing separate files to be generated for 32bit and 64bit systems.

+Similarly,
+to generate separate files for each panic strategy ("panic-abort" and "panic-unwind"), add `// EMIT_MIR_FOR_EACH_PANIC_STRATEGY` to the test.

 [`tests/mir-opt`]: https://github.com/rust-lang/rust/tree/HEAD/tests/mir-opt